unbit/uwsgi-docs/Circus.rst

 (Better) Socket activation
 **************************

-If you want to spawn instances on demand, you will very probably want to shut down them when they are no more used.

-To accomplish that use the --idle uWSGI option
+If you want to spawn instances on demand, you will likely want to shut them down when they are no longer used.
+To accomplish that use the --idle uWSGI option.

 .. code-block:: ini